knbknb/R_text_mining/CONFIGURATION_AND_USAGE.md

     ./process_term-doc-matrix.R --infile data/Rdata/corpus--education-publicrel-outreach.RData

-*This file is not usd at this time* **process_corpus.R** loads an .RData file, creates a term-document-matrix from the corpus in the .RData file (must be in variable *corpus*):
+*This file is not used at this time* **process_corpus.R** loads an .RData file, creates a term-document-matrix from the corpus in the .RData file (must be in variable *corpus*):

     ./process_corpus.R --infile .../R_text_mining/data/Rdata/corpus--corpus.RData.RData